TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.26.md

 ---

-And the king was exceeding sorry; but for the sake of his oaths, and of them that sat at meat, he would not reject her.
+The king was exceedingly sorry, but for the sake of his oaths, and of his dinner guests, he didn't wish to refuse her.